Canadian Health Survey on Children and Youth (CHSCY)

 5233

 The Canadian Health Survey on Children and Youth (CHSCY) aims to provide important insights on the health and well-being of Canadian children and youth.
-The survey covers various topics such as mental health, access to a regular health care provider and care needs.
+The survey covers various topics such as mental health, access to a primary health care provider and care needs.
 The CHSCY also collects information on long-term conditions and substance use.
-Selected respondents have an opportunity to share their experiences and perceptions in complete confidentiality.

-The information collected will provide a better understanding of children and youth health care needs and will be used to measure how health care is delivered across Canada.
-The data collected will also help policymakers and health researchers monitor Canadian children's health over time.
+The information collected will provide a better understanding of the health care needs of children and youth and will be used to measure how health care is delivered across Canada.
+The data collected will also help policy makers and health researchers monitor Canadian children's health over time.
+People who are selected to complete the survey are asked to share their experiences and perceptions in complete confidentiality.

 Description

-- Offer young people the opportunity to share their experiences, in complete confidentiality, to reflect a true picture of what affects their health and well-being today;
+- offer young people the opportunity to share their experiences, in complete confidentiality, to reflect a true picture of what affects their health and well-being today

-- Provide insights on issues impacting the physical and mental health of children and youth;
+- provide insights on issues impacting the physical and mental health of children and youth

-- Monitor health trends based on sociodemographic information;
+- monitor health trends based on sociodemographic information

-- Support health surveillance programs by providing health data at the national, provincial, and territorial levels;
+- support health surveillance programs by providing health data at the national, provincial, and territorial levels

-- Allow researchers from various fields to use the data to conduct research into the various factors that affect the health and well-being of children and youth in Canada.
+- allow researchers from various fields to use the data to conduct research into the various factors that affect the health and well-being of children and youth in Canada

-The data collected will be used by Statistics Canada, Health Canada and the Public Health Agency of Canada, provincial and territorial ministries of Health, as well as by other federal and provincial departments.
+The data collected will be used by Statistics Canada, Health Canada, the Public Health Agency of Canada, and provincial and territorial ministries of health, as well as by other federal and provincial departments.

 The information collected from respondents will be used to monitor, plan, implement and evaluate programs to improve the health of Canadian children and youth.
 Researchers from various fields are also interested in the survey data and will use the information to conduct research into the various factors that affect the health and well-being of children and youth in Canada.